-- 1) Progress Reports.
+1) Progress Report(s).
 The recipient must submit a progress report to HRSA on a semi-annual basis.
-Further information will be available in the NOA. - 2) Other required reports and/or products.
+Further information will be available in the NOA.

+2) Other required reports and/or products.

 ADAP Data Report (ADR).
 Acceptance of this award indicates that you will comply with data requirements of the ADR and will mandate compliance by each of your contractors and subcontractors.
 The ADR captures information necessary to demonstrate program performance and accountability.
-Please refer to the ADR webpage at ADR webpage for more information.
+Please refer to the ADR webpage for more information.
 Further information will be available in the NOA.